Kathleen Kinmont: Other professional activities

 Kinmont became involved in a variety of projects as a writer, director and director of photography.
 She also had a photography business in 2013 in the Los Angeles area, and has released a yoga video called "Kathleen Kinmont's Restorative Core Yoga".
-In 2012, she contributed several articles on the topic of divorce through The Huffington Post.

 Personal life

-In 1989, Kinmont married Lorenzo Lamas, with whom she had been friends for 11 years.
+In 1989, Kinmont married Lorenzo Lamas, star of Renegade, with whom she had been friends for 11 years.
 They divorced in 1993.
-She is also divorced from actors Jere Burns and Doug Swander.
+Lamas had portrayed the son of Kinmont's mother Abby Dalton on TV's Falcon Crest.